venkataduvvuri/newrsv/data/rsv-B/README.md

 ## for rsv-B data folder
 - added a fasta  file that contains all RSV-B genes downloaded from NCBI.
-THis is unprocessed or raw data.
+This is unprocessed or raw data.